 In 1948 there were some 27 units of various orders meeting at the centre.
 Today there are 89 units of various Masonic Orders using the centre for their meetings.

-44 Craft Lodges, 18 Royal Arch Chapters, 7 Mark Master Mason & Royal Ark Mariner lodges, 3 Rose Croix Chapters, 2 Knights Templar Preceptories, 2 Red Cross of Constantine Conclaves, 2 Cryptic Councils1 Knights Templar Priest Tabernacle, 1 Allied Degree Council, 1 Secret Monitor Conclave, 1 Societas Rosicruciana in Anglia College (SRIA), 1 Operatives Assemblage,1 St Thomas Of Acon Chapel, 1 Knights Mason Council, 1 Pilgrim Preceptor Conclave.
+Over 40 Craft Lodges, 16 Royal Arch Chapters, 6 Mark Master Mason & Royal Ark Mariner lodges, 2 Rose Croix Chapters, 2 Knights Templar Preceptories, 1 Red Cross of Constantine Conclaves, 1 Cryptic Councils, 1 Knights Templar Priest Tabernacle, 1 Allied Degree Council, 1 Secret Monitor Conclave, 1 Societas Rosicruciana in Anglia College (SRIA), 1 Operatives Assemblage,1 St Thomas Of Acon Chapel, 1 Knights Mason Council, 1 Pilgrim Preceptor Conclave.